Exelord/solid-services/README.md

 }
 ```

+### How does services differ from using just a context?

+Solid Services is built on top of the Solid.js context API, but it provides the opposite of how context works.
+While context gives you access to the closest data provider, Solid Services gives you access to the furthest available provider.
+This means you opt-in to use a "global" shared service, instead of nearest encapsulated provider, while maintaining full access control of downstream data.

 ## Service Registry

 The `ServiceRegistry` is a component that creates a context around the components within an application, allowing developers to scope the services to specific parts of the application.